yhagio/tutorialedge.net/content/golang/go-graphql-beginners-tutorial.md

 That's all we'll be covering in this initial tutorial.
 We've managed to successfully set up a simple GraphQL server that is backed by an in-memory data-store.

 In the next tutorial, we'll be looking at GraphQL mutations and changing our data-source to use a NoSQL database.
+The next part of this tutorial series can be found here: [Go GraphQL Beginners Tutorial - Part 2](/golang/go-graphql-beginners-tutorial-part-2/)

 > **Note -** If you want to keep track of when new Go articles are posted to the site, then please feel free to follow me on twitter for all the latest news: [@Elliot_F](https://twitter.com/elliot_f).